County Kerry: Media

 County Kerry has two local newspapers, The Kerryman and Kerry's Eye, both published in Tralee.

 The county has a commercial radio station, Radio Kerry, which commenced operations in 1990.
 RTÉ Raidió na Gaeltachta has a studio in Baile na nGall in the west Kerry gaeltacht.
 Spin South West has a studio in Tralee, which commenced operations in 2016.

 Infrastructure

 Road

 The main National Primary Routes into Kerry are the N21 road from Limerick and the N22 road from Cork, each terminating in Tralee.
 Kerry Airport is situated on the N23 road between Castleisland and Farranfore which connects the N21 and N22.
 Within Kerry the main National Secondary Routes include the well-known Ring of Kerry which follows the N70 road that circles the Iveragh Peninsula and links at Kenmare with the N71 road to west Cork.

 The N86 road connects Tralee with Dingle along the Dingle Peninsula, while the N69 road from Limerick links Listowel and Tralee through north Kerry.

 Greenways

-There is a developing greenway network across the county.
+There is a developing greenway network, known as the "Kingdom of Kerry Greenways", across the county.
 The North Kerry (part of the Great Southern Trail), South Kerry and Tralee-Fenit greenways are under-development or in the planning phases.